South Region Bracket Odds, Predictions And History

 South Region First-Round upsets

 The South Region has a rich history when it comes to upsets.
-In fact, the biggest upset in NCAA tournament history – and arguably sports history – occurred in the South Region four years ago.
-In 2018, UMBC (University of Maryland, Baltimore County) became the first and only No. 16 seed to ever upset a No. 1 seed as it destroyed Virginia, 74-54.
+In fact, the biggest upset in NCAAB odds tournament history - and arguably sports history - occurred in the South Region four years ago.
+In 2018, UMBC (University of Maryland, Baltimore County) became the first No. 16 seed to ever upset a No. 1 seed as it destroyed Virginia, 74-54.
+FDU (No. 16 seed in the East Region) is the only other team to pull off the feat, upsetting No. 1 Purdue in the 2023 tournament.

 There were some big upsets in the South three years ago as well as No. 13 UC Irvine took down No. 4 Kansas State and No. 12 Oregon toppled No. 5 Wisconsin.